vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 incandescent
 זוזו
 1700 1800 1900 2000 2100
 Figure 2.3: Historical progress of lighting efficiency on a logarithmic plot, using bars to indicate the approximate range of time and performance.
-The dashed line at top represents the maximum theoretical lumi- nous efficacy for white light (no waste heat).
-The dotted line rises by our customary fac- tor of ten per century (2.3% annual rate).
-Note that the guiding line reaches the the- oretical maximum mid-century (red star), indicating that this centuries-long ride can- not continue much longer [10, 11].
+The dashed line at top represents the maximum theoretical luminous efficacy for white light (no waste heat).
+The dotted line rises by our customary factor of ten per century (2.3% annual rate).
+Note that the guiding line reaches the theoretical maximum mid-century (red star), indicating that this centuries-long ride cannot continue much longer [10, 11].
 10:1
 1200 1300 1400 1500
 1600